Edge Modes on Stringy Horizons: Physical Interpretation

 \section{Physical Interpretation}

-Edge modes arise in gauge theory due to gauge constraints such as Gauss' law for a Maxwell field \cite{Donnelly:2011hn,Donnelly:2014gva,Donnelly:2014fua,Donnelly:2015hxa,Ball:2024hqe}.
+Edge modes arise in gauge theory due to gauge constraints, such as Gauss' law for a Maxwell field \cite{Donnelly:2011hn,Donnelly:2014gva,Donnelly:2014fua,Donnelly:2015hxa,Ball:2024hqe}.
 For a Proca field in a spontaneously broken gauge theory, the necessity for edge modes can be seen most clearly by quantizing the Fierz-Pauli system \cite{Blommaert:2018rsf, Anninos:2020hfj}.
 String theory has a large (possibly spontaneously broken) gauge invariance, with an infinite tower of massive fields.
 The partition function \eqref{hor} captures the edge modes for this tower.
 For each mass $m$ and helicity $r$, one obtains a unitary irreducible representation $[m, r]$ of the Poincar\'e group $ISO(1,2)$.
 CPT invariance requires that, for a given spin $s$, both helicities $r= \pm s$ must belong to the spectrum.
 The representation $[m_i ,s_i]\oplus [m_i , -s_i]$ can be obtained as a Hilbert space by quantizing a Fierz-Pauli theory with St\"uckelberg fields for a totally symmetric tensor $\Phi_{\m_1\mu_2 \ldots \m_s}$ which is transverse and traceless ($\nabla^\nu \Phi_{\nu\m_1\ldots \m_{s-1}} = \Phi^\nu_{\nu\m_1\ldots \m_{s-2}} =0$), described by a local gauge-invariant action.

 Instead of computing the edge contributions near the Rindler horizon directly, we have considered its deformation to the de Sitter horizon with extremely low curvature.
 The states now furnish representations $[\nu_i ,s_i]\oplus [\nu_i , -s_i]$ in the principal series of the de Sitter group $SO( 1, 3)$, regarding the Poincar\'e group as a Wigner-In\"on\"u contraction of the de Sitter group.
-Using the Faddeev-Popov procedure for the path integral, one obtains the edge mode contribution from the `unmatched' zero modes of ghost fields that do not fully cancel against the contribution from the St\"uckelberg fields, consistent with locality and unitarity \cite{Blommaert:2018rsf, Anninos:2020hfj}.
+Properly taking into account the contribution from the `unmatched' zero modes of the Faddeev-Popov ghost fields, the bulk and edge contributions organize into Harish-Chandra characters \eqref{oneloopchar} consistent with locality and unitarity \cite{Blommaert:2018rsf, Anninos:2020hfj}.